-The climb comes around the nose of Sunset Place hill to arrive at a level area with interesting elevational relationships to 'landscape rooms' set above, below and opening up into the valley north.
+The climb comes around a bend to arrive at a level area with interesting elevational relationships to 'landscape rooms' set above, below and opening up into the valley north.

 Perch

 As one enters the landing, a small bench or "perch" overlooks the area facing south toward the site of the future solar project.